SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/03-JavaScript-Object-Notation.md

 * Braces `{}` define a JSON

-* Keys are in double quotes: "name", "age", "grades", "Math", "Chemistry"
+* keys are in double quotes: "name", "age", "grades", "Math", "Chemistry"

-* Values are separated from keys by a colon: "George", 25, \[2.50, 3.50\], \[4.50\]
+* values are separated from keys by a colon: "George", 25, \[2.50, 3.50\], \[4.50\]

-* It is possible to have nested objects - like the one nested inside "grades"
+* it is possible to have nested objects - like the one nested inside "grades"

 [/slide]